CharonWangg/charonwangg-academic/content/authors/admin/_index.md

 Hi!
 I am a PhD student in the Halıcıoğlu Data Science Institute (HDSI) at [University of California San Diego](https://datascience.ucsd.edu/).
 My research interest lays in the intersection of Causality and Machine Learning, include Causal Discovery, Causal Representation Learning and Causal Machine Learning.
-My ultimate question thinking now is, can we develop a world model based on causality with the self-consistent loop of autonomously Causal Discovery and Causal Inference.
+My ultimate question is, can we discover world model with the self-consistent loop of autonomously Causal Discovery and Causal Inference.

-Currently, I am doing causality-related research in HDSI, supervised by [Dr. Biwei Huang](https://biweihuang.com/).
-Before joining in UCSD, I was a MSE student in [University of Pennsylvania](https://www.upenn.edu/), majored in Bioengineering.
-My master thesis is about Learning Domain-specific Causal Discovery in large complex system, conducted in [KordingLab](http://kordinglab.com/), advised by
+[//]: # ( Currently, I am doing causality-related research in HDSI, supervised by [Dr. Biwei Huang]&#40;https://biweihuang.com/&#41;.
+Before joining in UCSD,)

+[//]: # ( I was a MSE student in [University of Pennsylvania]&#40;https://www.upenn.edu/&#41;, majored in Bioengineering.
+My master thesis )

+[//]: # ( is about Learning Domain-specific Causal Discovery in large complex system, conducted in [KordingLab]&#40;http://kordinglab.com/&#41;, advised by )

-[Dr. Konrad Kording](http://koerding.com/).
-Prior to UPenn, I earned a BEng degree in Biomedical Engineering from [Shenzhen University](https://bme.szu.edu.cn/#) and conducted the Neural Feedback System development in [MINDLab](http://www.zgzhang-lab.net/), Advised by [Dr. Gan Huang](https://huanggan.site/).
+[//]: # ( [Dr. Konrad Kording]&#40;http://koerding.com/&#41;.
+Prior to UPenn, I earned a BEng degree in Biomedical )

+[//]: # ( Engineering from [Shenzhen University]&#40;https://bme.szu.edu.cn/#&#41; and conducted the Neural Feedback System )

+[//]: # ( development in [MINDLab]&#40;http://www.zgzhang-lab.net/&#41;, Advised by [Dr. Gan Huang]&#40;https://huanggan.site/&#41;. )

-Meanwhile, I am a data science enthusiast and excited about applying machine learning to solve real-world problems, have won multiple medals on [Kaggle](https://www.kaggle.com/).
+[//]: # ( Meanwhile, I am a data science enthusiast and excited about applying machine learning to solve real-world problems, have won multiple medals on [Kaggle]&#40;https://www.kaggle.com/&#41;.)

+Currently, I conduct causality-related research in HDSI, advised by [Dr. Biwei Huang](https://biweihuang.com/).
+Before joining in UCSD, I mainly focused on developing automated causal discovery algorithm for large complex system, advised by [Dr. Konrad Kording](http://koerding.com/).
+I am also interested in Brain-Computer Interface and Computational Neuroscience, and conducted research related to Neurofeedback system advised by [Dr. Gan Huang](https://huanggan.site/).
+Meanwhile, I am a data science enthusiast, have won multiple medals on Kaggle.

 [//]: # (Path: content/authors/admin/_index.md)